 Washington, D.C., is also where national education policy is made.
 Students have the opportunity to intern at the U.S. Department of Education or other nonprofits devoted to education to witness how this policy is made firsthand.

-Those interesting in a teaching career should explore our programs in early childhood education, elementary, and secondary education.
-For those not interested in teaching, our program in education studies provides students with the skills they need for employment in a variety of educational settings.Learn More
+Those interested in a career as a classroom teacher should explore our program in Elementary Education.
+For those interested in education but not classroom teaching, please consider our program in education studies which provides students with the skills they need for employment in a variety of educational settings.Learn More

 Discover D.C. with CatholicU